The merged-staircase property: a necessary and nearly sufficient condition for SGD learning of sparse functions on two-layer neural networks: Sufficient conditions for strong SGD-learnability

-The goal of the analysis in Phase 1 is therefore to prove this lower bound on the eigenvalues of the kernel matrix.
-Phase 1 corresponds to a nonlinear dynamics, and is a priori unclear how to analyze.
-In the case of vanilla staircases, we show that it is enough to track the leading order in $t$ for each coordinates $(\ou_i^t)_{i \in [P]}$ and take $T_1$ small enough: the lower bound on the eigenvalues of $\bK^{T_1}$ follows from a simple algebraic fact (see Appendix \ref{ssec:vanillaproof} for the detailed proof).
-For general MSP set structure, it is not enough to only track the leading order term.
-We show instead that it is enough to lower bound a kernel matrix $\hat{\bK}^{T_1}$ obtained from a simplified dynamics $\hat{\bu}^t (\oa^0)$.
-The weights $\hat{u}_i^t (\oa^0)$ can be written in terms of polynomials in $\oa^0$, $(\alpha_S)_{S \in \cS}$ and $(\sigma^{(r)}(0))_{r = 0 , \ldots , L}$, with coefficients defined explicitly by a recurrence relation and only depending on the set structure $\cS$.
-Using algebraic facts about the linear independence of large powers of polynomials and plugging $\oa^0 \sim \Unif([-1,1])$, we show that $\det ( \hat{\bK}^{T_1} ) >0$ for $T_1$ small enough, by anti-concentration of polynomials, which implies the lower bound on $\lambda_{\min} (\bK^{T_1})$.
-The proof can be found in Appendix \ref{app:discrete-msp-proof}.
-We present a more general argument in Appendix \ref{ssec:genericmspproof} for non-polynomial activations, where we show instead that the polynomials are not identically $0$ by adding a perturbation to the activation.
+For general MSP set structure, it is not enough to only track the weights $\barbu^t(\bar a^0)$ to leading order in $t$.
+We show instead that it suffices to lower bound a kernel matrix $\hat{\bK}^{T_1}$ obtained from a simplified dynamics $\hat{\bu}^t (\oa^0)$.
+The weights $\hat{u}_i^t (\oa^0)$ can be written in terms of polynomials in the second-layer weights $\oa^0$, the Fourier coefficients $(\alpha_S)_{S \in \cS}$ and the derivatives of the activation $(\sigma^{(r)}(0))_{r = 0 , \ldots , L}$, with coefficients defined explicitly by a recurrence relation and only depending on the set structure $\cS$.
+Using algebraic facts about the linear independence of large powers of polynomials we show that $\det(\hat{\bK}^{T_1})$ is a nonzero polynomial in the second-layer weights and Fourier coefficients.
+Therefore, plugging in random second-layer weights $\oa^0 \sim \Unif([-1,1])$, and random Fourier coefficients we show that $\det ( \hat{\bK}^{T_1} ) \neq 0$ almost surely, by anti-concentration of polynomials.
+This implies in particular that $\sum_{S \in \cS} \alpha_S$ is almost surely strongly $O(d)$-SGD-learnable.
+See Appendix \ref{app:discrete-msp-proof}.